mrsilver76/groupmachine/README.md

 >[!NOTE]
 >Videos with embedded GPS data are not currently supported.
 Most consumer devices (including iPhones) do not store location metadata in videos, so location-based grouping only applies to photos.
 However, videos will still be included in albums based on time proximity - if they fall within the configured time threshold, they’ll be grouped alongside nearby photos.

-## 🧭 Enhancing Album Names Using Location Data
+## 🧭 Enhancing album names using location data

 By default, album folders are named using date ranges reflecting when the photos or videos were taken.
 However, you can improve folder naming by using the [GeoNames](https://www.geonames.org/) database, which links GPS coordinates to nearby place names.